evaneschneider/site/_posts/2016-1-7-Cloudy-Cooling-in-Cholla.markdown

 The plot below shows cooling / heating curves generated with Cloudy for three different densities: $$n_h = 0.001$$, $$n_h = 1$$, and $$n_h = 1000$$.
-Cosmic rays, the CMB, and the Haardt & Madau background (HM05) are assumed.
+Cosmic rays, the CMB, and the Haardt & Madau background (HM05) are included.
 The gas was assumed to have solar metallicty (GASS10).

 <img src="{{ site.url }}assets/images/coolingcurve_HM_PIE.png">

-Based on these curves, a reasonable approach is to do a 2D interpolation (and account for heating) for temperatures below $$10^{5}$$ K. Above this temperature, only a 1D interpolation is needed to calculate the cooling.
+Based on these curves, a reasonable approach is to do a 2D interpolation (and include heating) for temperatures below $$10^{5}$$ K. Above this temperature, only a 1D interpolation is needed to calculate the cooling rate.

 The figure below shows the results of this approach, using a standalone version of the CPU cooling function in Cholla.
 Below temperatures of $$10^5$$ K, a 2D interpolation